Every company has a unique identity.

 The first step of drafting and describing your customer service philosophy is defining your company’s vision.

-The entire process of defining your customer service philosophy should involve the whole company.
+The entire process of defining your customer service statement should involve the whole company.
 Every employee must have clarity on the company’s vision, only then can this be implemented properly.

 2. Turn the Vision Into a Company-Wide Customer Service Mission

-Once your entire company successfully comes up with a company-wide vision, the next step is to define it as a mission statement.
+Once your entire company successfully comes up with a company-wide vision, the next step is to define it as a mission statement that includes:

 - How to deal with anyone who connects with your company